 Stop a New Low-Yield Nuclear Weapon

-A new bill in the U.S. House of Representatives, H.R.
-6840, seeks to stop the U.S. from developing a dangerous and destabilizing new low-yield nuclear warhead to be carried on U.S. submarine-launched ballistic missiles.
+A bill in the U.S. House of Representatives, H.R.
+1086, seeks to stop the U.S. from developing a dangerous and destabilizing new low-yield nuclear warhead to be carried on U.S. submarine-launched ballistic missiles.

-The "Hold the Low-Yield Nuclear Explosive (Hold the LYNE) Act" was introduced by Rep. Ted Lieu and already has a number of co-sponsors.
+The "Hold the Low-Yield Nuclear Explosive (Hold the LYNE) Act" was introduced by Rep. Ted Lieu.
 A new "low-yield" nuclear weapon risks dangerously lowering the threshold for nuclear use by adding emphasis on low-yield options and increases the risk of miscalculation in a crisis.

 Fill in your information here.
-The system will automatically know whether your Representative is already a co-sponsor, and will produce a sample letter appropriate to their status.
+The system will automatically know whether your Representative is already a co-sponsor, and will produce sample letters appropriate to their status.